CanobbioE/twitchapi/README.md

 ## Description
 This project is a go wrapper for the [New Twitch API](https://dev.twitch.tv/docs/api).
-twitchapi provides a set of functuins to perform calls to the new Twitch API.
+The package provides a set of functcions to perform calls to the new Twitch API.
-Although most functions checks for input correctness, I highly recomend to check the [API reference](https://dev.twitch.tv/docs/api/reference).
+Although most functions checks for input correctness, I highly recomend to check the [API reference](https://dev.twitch.tv/docs/api/reference) before starting to use _twitchapi_ .

 ## Why twitchapi?
 To this day this is the most updated and complete go wrapper for the new Twitch API.